+Instructional Targets
-Key Ideas and Details: Summarize the central idea and specific supporting details of a text.

-Presentation of Knowledge and Ideas: Present information in an organized manner appropriate to a task, an audience or a situation.

-Knowledge of Language: Demonstrate conventions of language to communicate effectively when speaking or writing in varied contexts.
+Reading Standards for Informational Text Key Ideas and Details: Summarize the central idea and main events of a text.
+Standards for Speaking and Listening Presentation of Knowledge and Ideas: Present information in an organized manner and appropriate to a task, an audience or a situation.
+Standards for Language Knowledge of Language: Apply conventions of grammar when speaking or writing.

 Differentiated Tasks

 Level 3 Level 2 Level 1

 Students will summarize a story, including the main idea and events.
 Students will communicate on a topic specific to the purpose and audience.
-Students will apply conventions of language to generate sentences specific to the purpose when speaking or writing.
+Students will demonstrate conventions of grammar in spoken and written sentence forms.
 Students will use picture supports to retell key details and events from a story.
-Students will communicate on a topic specific to the purpose and audience, using picture supports.
-Students will use conventions of language to generate a simple sentence when speaking or writing.
-Students will retell key details from a story through an active participation response (e.g., voice output device, eye gaze choice board).
-Students will communicate basic information on a topic or experience using communication technology and picture supports.
-Students will use language to share an idea with others.
+Students will communicate on a topic specific to the purpose and audience using picture supports.
+Students will create simple sentence forms in a grammatically correct order when speaking or writing.
+Students will retell key details from a story by activating a voice output device.
+Students will communicate basic information on a topic or experience using communication technology and picture support.
+With picture supports, students will combine two or more words during a shared writing or speaking activity.